cardo-org/Rembus.jl/docs/src/index.md

 CurrentModule = Rembus
 ```

-> A Component is a Broker or a Broker is a Component?
-This is the question.
-> -- `The Rembus rebus`

 Rembus is a Julia package designed for building distributed applications using
 both Publish/Subscribe (Pub/Sub) and Remote Procedure Call (RPC) communication
 patterns.